 - Recognition of Service Award, Indiana Counseling Association, 2003

 Professional Service (selected):

-- Associate Editor, Journal for Specialists in Group Work, 2008-present
+- Associate Editor – Journal for Specialist in Group Work, July 2008 to 2017.

-- School Counseling consultant, High School, 2000-2001
+- School Counseling consultant, High School, 2000-2001.

-- School Counselor, Elementary School, 1996-1999
+- School Counselor, Elementary School, 1996-1999.

-Professional Licensure and Memberships (selected):
+Professional Licensure and Memberships: